vav1288/latus/README.md

 When file system changes occur, the contents of the 'latus' directory are automatically synchronized across all of the latus nodes.

+# Target Audience #

+Software Developers, specifically Python developers that have at least a basic understanding of cloud providers such as AWS.

 # Requirements #

 As mentioned, latus uses AWS, so an AWS account is required.  latus uses AWS offerings that, as long